 The Brooks Museum gives you a chance to see marvelous artwork with unique exhibitions, exquisite events, and other programs designed to engage students, families, and everyone with art.
 Free admission on Wednesdays.

 The Jay Etkin Gallery brings local, regional, and international contemporary artists’ work together under one roof.
 A specialty of the gallery is the focus on ethnographic art to display the diverse art culture.

 Me & Mrs. Jones is a DIY boutique with all the goods you need to complete your project.
 You can develop skills and techniques during the workshops at the studio.

 The Palladio Gallery offers a wide selection of paintings, antiques, and interior decor.
 You can select art from categories such as folk, abstract, landscapes, and more.

-After being located in Laurelwood for almost 20 years.. this contemporary art gallery is relocating to a brand new space at 97 Tillman.
+After being located in Laurelwood for almost 20 years, this contemporary art gallery has relocated to an incredible new space at 97 Tillman.